Speed limits are important and are set to make sure that vehicles travel at a speed suitable for the road.

 - improvement in conditions and facilities for vulnerable road users

-- reduction in public anxiety
+- reducing public anxiety

 - increased journey times for motorised traffic